 Enumeration and account testing attacks happen when fraudsters obtain or validate payment account information using automated scripts or software.
 They occur most often on e-commerce-enabled websites, where criminals submit automated transaction attempts.

-Criminals’ aim in committing enumeration attacks and account testing attacks has remained consistent over the past few years, according to Visa.
-However, they’re becoming increasingly sophisticated in their tactics and targets, making it more important than ever for merchants to harness safeguards against both types of attacks.
+According to Visa, criminals’ aim in committing enumeration attacks and account testing attacks has remained consistent over the past few years.
+However, they’re becoming increasingly sophisticated in their tactics and targets, making it more critical than ever for merchants to harness safeguards against both types of attacks.

 Not surprisingly, Visa advocates a “prudent approach” to mitigate account enumeration and account testing schemes.
 This approach involves a “layered method” that includes:

 Safeguarding the payment system from unauthorized access also means squelching account takeovers by resisting phishing schemes (and training employees to recognize them).
-Utilizing stronger customer validation and identification as a means of preventing fraudsters from successfully targeting payment gateways is equally important.
-So, too, is harnessing technology to ensure or minimize the chance that perpetrators can execute merchant account takeovers by gaining access to merchants’ credentials through phishing or other schemes.
+Utilizing more robust customer validation and identification as a means of preventing fraudsters from successfully targeting payment gateways is equally essential.
+So, too, is harnessing technology to ensure or minimize the chance perpetrators can execute merchant account takeovers by gaining access to merchants’ credentials through phishing or other schemes.